 The Mountain Feist has a complete set of strong, white, evenly-spaced teeth meeting in a scissors bite.

 Eyes are brown, ranging from dark to amber.
 Eye rims match nose pigment.

 Ears are v-shaped, set at the outside edges of the skull.
-Ears must be erect, or tipped (erect with just the tips dropping forward), when the dog is alert.
+Ears must be erect.
 Note: Ear carriage may not stabilize until a dog is mature; therefore, dogs under one year of age should not be penalized for variations in ear carriage.

 The neck is clean, muscular, and of moderate length.
 The neck gradually widens from the nape and blends smoothly into the shoulders.

 Shoulders are well laid back.
 The upper arm is long and forms an apparent 90-degree angle with the shoulder blade.
 The forelegs are strong, straight, and moderately well boned.
 The elbows are set close to the body, but able to move freely in action.
 The pasterns are short, powerful, slightly sloping, and flexible.

 A properly proportioned Mountain Feist is slightly longer than tall.
 Chest is moderately wide and deep, with the brisket reaching to the elbow.
 Ribs are well sprung and extend well back.
 Back is of moderate length, and level, blending into a muscular, slightly arched loin with slight to moderate tuck-up.

 The hindquarters are strong and muscular.
 The bone, angulation, and musculature of the hindquarters are in balance with the forequarters.
 The stifles are well bent, and the hocks are well let down.
 When the dog is standing, the short, strong rear pasterns are perpendicular to the ground, and viewed from the rear, parallel to one another.